 Magnesium Malate supplies a one-two punch in combating excess aluminum accumulation.
 In addition to providing 45% of the U.S.R.D.A. for magnesium, Magnesium Malate also supplies Malic Acid.
 Found abundantly in fruits such as apples, Malic Acid is also produced in the human body.
 It is a metabolite of the Krebs cycle the set of biochemical reactions used to produce 90% of all energy in the cells of the body.
 Malic Acid readily crosses the Blood-Brain-Barrier and has been shown to bind to aluminum.
 It functions in the body by drawing aluminum away from the tubulin enzyme, so that Magnesium can plug into the receptor sites instead.
 Malic Acid’s unique ability to bind with aluminum means it can be flushed out of the body, preventing unwanted build-up.

 The Pro-active Approach

 With all the negative evidence mounting against aluminum, educated consumers will want to take precautions in order to maintain their health and well being.
 Of course, the best way to avoid excess aluminum is to cut back on aluminum intake from known sources.
-Use only surgical stainless steel cookware and look for aluminum-free antacids and deodorants.
+Use only stainless steel of cast iron cookware, and look for aluminum-free antacids and deodorants.
 Always use filtered or spring water for drinking and cooking.
 And for those who want to take a pro-active approach, adding Magnesium Malate to your supplement regimen may be your best bet in depleting unwanted aluminum build-up in the body.